GP Service Terms and Conditions

 Children and Young Persons

-If the patient is under 18 years old, an appointment can only be made by the parent, legal guardian, or carer of the child, unless they are over 16 and we can confirm from the partner organisation who provides you with access to our services (e.g., an employer, insurer, or membership group) that they are entitled as a named beneficiary.
+If the patient is under 18 years old, an appointment can only be made by the parent, legal guardian, or carer of the child, unless they are over 16 and we are able to confirm from the partner organisation who provides you with access to our services (e.g., an employer, insurer, or membership group) that they are entitled as a named beneficiary.

 To provide service to a child, it is a condition that:

-- In all cases where a child is under 6 years of age, the details of their regular GP are provided, and a copy of the consultation notes will be sent to that GP.
+• In all cases where a child is under 6 years of age, the details of their regular GP are provided and ta copy of the consultation notes will be sent to that GP.

 If you are not the parent or legal guardian and the child is not in your direct care at the time of the consultation, we cannot make an appointment for that child, but will do so in your name and the consultation will be limited to providing non-specific, general advice only.